zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 * one or more vendor-specific platform implementations (ICDs, installable client drivers)
 * any DRM/DRI hardware device drivers required by the ICDs

 The top layer is provided by Ubuntu package `ocl-icd-libopencl1`.
+This package contains `libOpenCL`, the API library against which OpenCL applications are linked.
+It also provides the ICD Loader, the machinery that dynamically loads ICDs, installable client drivers implementing the vendor-specific interaction with the hardware.

-It is convenient to install the `clinfo` utility which queries the API library about available platforms:
+It is convenient to also install the `clinfo` utility which queries the API library about available platforms:

 ```bash
 $ sudo apt-get install clinfo ocl-icd-libopencl1